JuliaGuanzon/financial_planning/README.md

 **Creating the Financial Planner**

 In this section, we will make API calls to pull the most recent information on Bitcoin and Ethereum.
-The use of *json.dumps* will assist in pulling the data from API source.
+The use of *json.dumps* will assist in pulling and formatting the data from API source.

 ```
 btc_url = "https://api.alternative.me/v2/ticker/Bitcoin/?convert=USD"